divio/documentation-framework/tutorials.rst

 *What* you teach the child to cook isn’t really important.
 What’s important is that the child finds it enjoyable, and gains confidence, and wants to do it again.

-*Through* the things the child does, it will learn important things about cooking.
-It will learn what it is like to be in the kitchen, to use the utensils, to handle the food.
+*Through* the things the child does, they will learn important things about cooking.
+They will learn what it is like to be in the kitchen, to use the utensils, to handle the food.

 This is because using **software, like cooking, is a matter of craft**.
 It’s knowledge - but it is *practical* knowledge, not *theoretical* knowledge.